dolivetree/documentation/language/organising-your-data/dimensions.md

 }
 ```

-In the previous example, the column named `FuelConsumption` is indexed by the column named `Type`.
+In the previous example, the column named `FuelConsumption` is indexed by `Type`.
 You can access the fuel consumption values using the `.` character like this:

 ```deci live
 Cars = {